vuepress/docs/docs/README.md

   - title: Plugins
     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.
   - title: Bundlers
-    details: Default bundler is Vite, while Webpack is also supported.
+    details: Recommended bundler is Vite, while Webpack is also supported.
 Choose the one you like!
 footer: MIT Licensed | Copyright © 2018-present VuePress Community
 ---